Yoda49/notify/README.md

 **notify.show(options)**

 Options are object with next options:
 1. delay - delay in ms. before the notify window is shown.
+Default is 0 ms.
 2. showCancelButton - true or false (default).
 3. showConfirmButton - true (default) or false.
 4. showUserFnButton - true or false (default).